 In the past, Google has temporarily eased this pain with Black Friday and Cyber Monday structured snippets for those holidays, but there was no easy way to highlight your promotions the rest of the year.

-AdWords promotion extensions will show a noticeable price tag icon beneath your ad and highlight a sale on your website.
+Google Ads promotion extensions show a noticeable price tag icon beneath your ad and highlight a sale on your website.
 Additionally, you can specify details around your promotion, such as whether it’s for a special occasion or holiday, any minimum order values, if it requires any promo code at checkout, as well as when the sales ends.

-The new promotion extension feature stands out on the SERP and looks entirely different from most other AdWords extensions.
+The new promotion extension feature stands out on the SERP and looks entirely different from most other Google Ads extensions.
 But creating the new promotion extension is similar to creating other popular ad extensions and shares many of the same benefits.

 From the ad extensions tab, creating a new promotion extension opens the following prompt: